 Ferrari sold about 4,000 cars worldwide during 2000, the companys eighth year of increased sales.
 More than 1,000 went to North America, with California accounting for 22 percent of sales.
 Anyone craving a Ferrari in any form can expect a spot on a dealers waiting list.

-Like all Ferraris, the 550 Maranello exhibits a classic sports car profile, centered around its long-hood/short-deck shape.
+Exterior Like all Ferraris, the 550 Maranello exhibits a classic sports car profile, centered around its long-hood/short-deck shape.
 An eggcrate-style grille sits low in front, and side gills are visible behind the front wheels.
 Similar design elements have been seen on various models from the Italian sports carmaker.
 At 179 inches overall, the 550 Maranello is 8 inches shorter than a 456M, and its wheelbase is only 98.4 inches.
 The two-seater sits a little taller than the 456M, but at just above 50 inches, its still not an easy car to enter and exit.
 Five-spoke alloy wheels hold 18-inch tires.

 Interior Both occupants can luxuriate in wraparound seats that are leather upholstered.
 Both should be able to reach the climate and audio controls with ease, since theyre mounted in the center of the dashboard.
 As expected, storage space is limited, but a cargo shelf behind the seats makes a useful supplement to the cars 6.5-cubic-foot trunk capacity.